7RU7H/CTFs/TryHackMe/Markdown/Jason/Jason-Helped-Through.md

 - Learn about JS webserver directory setup
 - Harden the webserver

 This and [[Corridor-Writeup]] are from [Newbie Tuesdays with Alh4zr3d](https://www.youtube.com/watch?v=2e9pGJbZpJg).
-I wanted to warm up while ill, get THM streak, harden some webservers mostly for the Json - mostly have fun before I before return to [[Support-Writeup]].
+I wanted to warm up while ill, get THM streak, harden some webservers mostly for the Json - mostly have fun before I before return to [[Support-Helped-Through]].

 ## Recon